HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ### Sale Price Correlation Study

 On this page we show the first 5 rows of the data frame which is shown when the user selects the 'Show data frame' button.
-We then state the 6 most correlated fratures to the sale price of a house.
+We then state the six most correlated features to the sale price of a house.
 In the green box directly below we have written how each feature is correlated to the sale price.
-Finally we have a checkbox that when ticked shows the correlated scatterplots between the features and the sale price.
+Finally, we have a checkbox that when ticked shows the correlated scatterplots between the features and the sale price.

 ![Correlation page part one](/images/readme_images/Correlation_page_part_one.png)